GSA-TTS/10x-data-exchange/README.md

 Can you think of a situation like this?
 Are you the system owner for a system that’s involved in a situation like this?
 If so, please contact the 10x team working on this idea: mike.gintz@gsa.gov and jim.moffet@gsa.gov

-Here's a demo of what this might look like in practice:
+Below is a demo of what this might look like in practice.
+In general, the user experience we're trying to deliver feels like "Do you want to get a doc from another agency?
+Just keep clicking "yes", after 6-10 clicks it'll be done and you'll be back where you started ready to move on."

 https://github.com/GSA-TTS/10x-data-exchange/assets/5996125/08475d0c-0180-4e4f-93f9-a33ea8a526ed